CAPTURE-TB-HIV/capturetb/README.md

 ## Basic usage

-To predict the unitcost of one outpatient treatment visit given facility characteristics:
+To predict the unitcost of one outpatient visit given facility characteristics:

 ```r
 # Load model